-Step 6: Once your hair has set and cooled, use a wide-tooth comb or our Tangle Teezer Paddle Brush and lightly brush your hair from mid-shaft to ends.
+Step 6: Once your hair has set and cooled, use a wide-tooth comb or our Denman Brush D17 Curl Volumizer and lightly brush your hair from mid-shaft to ends.
 Use O&M's Desert Dry Volumizing Texture Spray throughout waves to create fullness.
 It is Victoria's Secret hair in a bottle!

 Step 7: Set with Hairspray again.
-If you want to glam it up, barrette one side back with our Smoke Crystal Hair Pin Set!
+If you want to glam it up, barrette one side back.

 Best Upstyles for a long face